 Pro’s & Con’s of Amazon Fulfillment aka Amazon FBA

 Have you started selling through Amazon?
 Perhaps you are seeking out a new fulfilment option for your ecommerce store?
 Fulfilment by Amazon (or FBA) is a fantastic possibility and one of the benefits of selling on Amazon.
 But before you choose this path, it’s important to be aware of the pros and cons of Amazon fulfillment services.
 In this article, we’re going to cover both FBA benefits and downsides to help you make the right decision for your business.

 If you decide to use the Amazon FBA service, you will automatically qualify for Amazon Prime.
 As such, you will ensure that your items qualify for Amazon Prime shipping.
 In doing so, you will guarantee that every member on prime will be able to get two-day shipping for free on all your products.
-This is one of the major Amazon fulfillment center benefits because it’s certain to make buying from you more attractive to customers because they will be able to get orders from you fast and often with no extra cost for shipping.
+This is one of the major Amazon fulfillment center benefits because it’s certain to make buying from you more attractive to customers, as they will be able to get orders from you fast and often with no extra cost for shipping.
 Furthermore, you will now be seen as a trusted and reliable seller that they can count on.

 Low Shipping Cost

 One of the biggest advantages that you are going to find when you opt for Amazon fulfillment services is that the packaging and shipping costs are very low.
 If you are selling via the Amazon website, then shipping is not going to cost you anything at all.
 If you want to look at packing costs, it is going to be around $1.04 for any packing necessary.
 Further than this, you are only going to have to pay around $0.60 per pound for any handling costs that are needed.

 It is slightly different if you are not going to be selling your items through Amazon.
 If this is the case, Amazon fulfillment rates are $1.60 shipping, $0.60 for packing, and $0.45 per pound of weight handling cost for a standard sized package.

 No Hassle For Shipping And Returns